Why Become a Secondary School Teacher?

 - Vacation time for travel and self renewal

 Once you become a credentialed teacher and gain experience in the classroom, other opportunities are open to you.
-In California, there is a mentor teacher program that involves superior teachers helping other teachers with instructional methods and curriculum developments.
+In California, there is a mentor teacher program that involves superior teachers helping other teachers with instructional methods and curriculum development.
 There are also opportunities to become computer coordinators, school counselors and school administrators at individual schools and at district central offices.

 Why Study For a Teaching Credential at CSUN?

 The Department of Secondary Education at California State University, Northridge offers credential programs for most subjects in the secondary school curriculum.
 Courses are taught by instructors who themselves were secondary teachers.
 Methods courses and student-teaching seminars are subject-specific, taught by instructors who specialize in your area of teaching.
 Courses combine theory with hands-on experiences in a variety of multicultural, multilingual, public school classrooms.
 As a credential candidate you have access to our state-of-the-art computer laboratories and a wide range of hardcopy and electronic resources for teaching.

 What Courses Are Required?

-The secondary education program qualifying you for a California Single Subject Teaching Credential may be completed in as few as two semesters and no prerequisite courses are required for admission.
+The secondary education program qualifying you for a California Preliminary Single Subject Teaching Credential may be completed in as few as two semesters and no prerequisite courses are required for admission.
 The program is flexible and can be completed part-time or full-time, with all classes (excluding student teaching) meeting after 4:00 pm.
 Candidates may also be able to apply certain credential courses towards one of our department’s master’s degrees.

 We're waiting for you to make a difference.